Zakeertech3/devsecops-test-target/README.md

-# Elastic MCP PR Reviewer: Agentic DevSecOps Auditor
+# Elastic MCP PR Reviewer

 An autonomous GitHub agent that uses Elastic vector search and the GitHub Model Context Protocol (MCP) to semantically match new Pull Requests against historical vulnerabilities, injecting secure code fixes directly into the PR.